tammet/gkc/README.md

 the 64-bit Windows 10 with the 2017 Visual Studio C community edition command-line tool cl.

+To compile the OS X (macOS) binary yourself, use the

+    compile_osx.sh

+script, which creates a dynamically linked version using clang.
+We have tested Apple clang version 11.0.3 on macOS Catalina 10.15.4.

 Second, to compile with a simple makefile under Linux, do

     make